It’s onward and upwards for 28-year-old Jade Hart – the eldest daughter of proud parents Julie and WWE Hall of Famer Bret “Hitman” Hart.

 Intrigued by the kimono – Japan’s traditional garment – she’s turned it into a fledgling business while raising her daughter, 19-month-old Kyra Beans.

-She recently stepped into The Crossfire for a quick chat about the launching of her first collection.
+She spoke with The Crossfire recently about the launching of her first collection.

 So then, why the kimono?